jin-yc10/ece4960_sp18/ProgramAssignments/Program05/Proposal.md

 And the feature should be:
 1. Matrix condition checking
 2. Can deal with non-square matrix
-3. Provide some decomposition algorithms
+3. Provide some decomposition algorithms, currently QR only
 4. svd decomposition

 The test should include: